5 Books Like 'Game of Thrones' to Fill the Post-Show Void

 You have borderline too-strong feelings about who ended up on the Iron Throne.
 You tear up at the mere mention of the Red Wedding.
 You’ve even thought about what you’d do when confronted by a White Walker.
 You’re a certified Game of Thrones fanatic.
-To sate your Westeros cravings until the new (and final) season comes out, consider picking up one of these similarly-themed novels.
+Now that the TV series has come to an end, consider picking up one of these similarly themed novels.

 1. The Iron King by Maurice Druon